 Regular professional dental cleanings and examinations are essential to maintaining good dental health.
 Professional cleanings, at least once every six months, help remove plaque and tarter which can lead to infection, decay, and tooth loss if not removed regularly.
-Using the latest technology in the industry, Plano, TX cosmetic dentists, Dr. Ron Bosher and Dr. Timothy Nguyen, ensure their patients receive the best oral care possible by finding areas of decay before they are visible to the naked eye.
+Using the latest technology in the industry, Plano, TX cosmetic dentists, Dr. Ron Bosher and Dr. Tim Nguyen, ensure their patients receive the best oral care possible by finding areas of decay before they are visible to the naked eye.
 Routine dental cleanings prevent small cavities from developing into larger problems that would need extensive dental work to repair.
 Dr. Bosher and Dr. Nguyen are proud to have the DIAGNOdent laser cavity detector in-house.
 Our dental practice uses only digital X-rays to uncover the earliest phases of decay.

 Dental Cleanings Reviews